 - 1 pound of mild breakfast sausage

-- 16 ounce bag of frozen hash browns, thawed
+- 16-ounce bag of frozen hash brown potatoes, thawed

-- 8 ounce of cream cheese, softened and sliced
+- 8-ounce package of cream cheese, softened and sliced

-Colby-Jack Cheese: You can make this by mixing equal parts of Colby and Monterey Jack cheeses.
-Alternatively, another mild cheese like Pepper Jack, Cheddar, or Gouda would also work for this recipe.
+COLBY-JACK CHEESE: You can make this by mixing equal parts of Colby and Monterey Jack cheeses.
+Alternatively, another mild cheese like Pepper Jack, cheddar cheese, or gouda would also work for this recipe.

-Breakfast Sausage: You could easily make this recipe vegetarian by switching the pork sausage for a plant-based sausage.
+BREAKFAST SAUSAGE: You could easily make this recipe vegetarian by switching the pork sausage to a plant-based sausage.

-STEP ONE: Preheat oven to 400°F. Line two cookie sheets with parchment paper and set aside.
+STEP ONE: Preheat oven to 400°F. Line two baking sheets with parchment paper and set aside.

 STEP TWO: In a large mixing bowl or the bowl of a standing mixer, combine the flour, baking powder, and salt.